sal55/langs/MLang.md/readme.md

 ### History

 Both M and Q have very long histories.
 I'm hesitant to say exactly how long, since they might have been expected to have evolved a lot more by now!

-(They have evolved, but not much in terms of advanced language features and type systems.)

 Let's say the first version of M was developed for and ran on 8-bit microprocessors with tiny memories.

+Actually, they have evolved, but along lines that I considered more useful:

+* They have progressed from 8-bit targets to 16, 32 and now 64-bit targets
+* Both have acquired module schemes
+* Both are whole-program compilers and both compile code at very fast speeds, allowing more or less instant build times
+* This allows M to be used as a scripting language
+* Both have super-simple single-file installations
+* They have acquired a plethora of small features that I consider more handy then elaborate type systems

 ### Future Development